agilestacks/stack-apps/apps/python-flask/README.md

 * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 ```

-4. Open a `Debug` and select a debug task: `Attach to running container` (see screenshot above)
+4. To bring up the `Debug` view, select the Debug icon in the Activity Bar on the side of VS Code.
+You can also use the keyboard shortcut ⇧⌘D. Select `Attach to running container` from the dropdown of run configurations:

 Important note: make sure you are running flask in with 'no-reload' option.
 In addition to the `Dockerfile`, auto-reload control flag `FLASK_RUN_RELOAD` can be declared in `k8s/deployment.yaml` as a pod env.

-You can now place a breakpoint `src/app.py`.
-The good method to debug `get_words()` is a good function.
+You can now place a breakpoint in `src/app.py`.
+Breakpoints can be toggled by clicking on the editor margin or using F9 on the current line.
+For example, try setting a debug breakpoint in `get_words()` function.

+In addition to a breakpoint, you can also setup a logpoint.
+VS Code Logpoint is represented by a "diamond" shaped icon.
+Log messages are plain text, but can include expressions to be evaluated within curly braces ('{}').

-5. Open your application in a web browser (`CMD+Shift+P >> Run Task >> Open in browser`) and trigger an endpoint event with your mouse, by moving mouse hover Rubik's cube
+5. Open your application in a web browser (`CMD+Shift+P >> Run Task >> Open in browser`) and trigger an event by moving your mouse pointer over the cube.

 <img src="docs/media/vscode-11.png" alt="Rubik's cube" width="525" />

 # Conclusion

 Congratulations!
+You have created a Flask application, wrapped it in Docker container, pushed it to a private Docker registry.
+Then you scheduled a Kubernetes deployment and enabled live reloads with Skaffold and remote debugging with ptvsd for your applications running on Kubernetes.
 You have learned how to use Hub CLI, VS Code, and Skaffold to configure, deploy, and debug an application on Kubernetes.
-Superhub is designed to help developers deploy applications to Kubernetes without having to write & maintain infrastructure configuration code such as k8s manifests.
-Skaffold is a tool that helps simplify development and debugging in a local environment.
-The Visual Studio Code Kubernetes Tools extension provide code editing and debugging capabilities for your applications running on Kubernetes clusters.
+While it may sound complex, this is the reality of current state of Kubernetes deployments.
+Unless you automate the entire workflow, developers have to manually perform configuration instead of writing application code.
+By automating the local development workflow, you can shorten the feedback loop, reduce misconfiguration errors, and reduce the effort to maintain local environments.
+Even if you happen to break your configuration, you can use automation to regenerate it.

-In the next tutorial (coming soon), you can learn about how to connect your application with a database service.
+In the next tutorial (coming soon), you can learn about how to use SuperHub to link a component, such as a database, with your application.